-The fair value of mortgage investments has been determined using discounted cash flow techniques based on interest rates being offered for similar types of assets with similar terms and risks as at the balance sheet date.
+There is no quoted price in an active market for mortgage investments.
+As such the Manager estimates the fair value of mortgage investments based on its assessment of the current lending market for mortgage investments of same or similar terms.
+Fair value has been estimated using discounted cash flow techniques based on interest rates being offered for similar types of assets with similar terms and risks as at the balance sheet date.
+As a result the fair value of mortgage investments is based on Level 3 inputs.

 The fair values of other financial assets and financial liabilities are assumed to approximate their carrying values, principally due to their short term or demand nature.